Changissnz/nu_merchant_principal/README.md

 $F$ is connected to.
 How should $F$ work for these three units, $\{S_0,S_3,S_4\}$, given these
 5 tasks at its disposal?
-To first answer this specific question, the tables below provides preliminary but vital information on the specifics of these starting numbers.
+To first answer this specific question, the tables below provide preliminary but vital information on the specifics of these starting numbers.